 Notes: Average salary refers to the arithmetic mean of faculty salaries.
 A percentile rank represents the salary at which that percentage of institutions' salaries falls at or below.
-For example, in the table above, in 2004-05, the UW's average faculty salary of \$83,530 was at the 54th percentile.
-This means that in 2004-05, 54 percent of UW's peer institutions' salaries fell at or below \$83,530, and 46 percent were above that amount.
+For example, in the table above, in 2005-06, the UW's average faculty salary of \$86,800 was at the 54th percentile.
+This means that in 2005-06, 54 percent of UW's peer institutions' salaries fell at or below \$86,800, and 46 percent were above that amount.
 Peer group comparisons for community and technical colleges were discontinued in 1997-98.

 How do faculty salaries in Washington higher education institutions compare to the average salaries at peer institutions and the 75th percentile?

-In 2004-05 average faculty salaries at Washington's public four-year institutions were generally below the average salaries (and the salaries at the 75th percentile) of their established peer groups.
-Only the University of Washington had faculty salaries that ranked above those of their peer institutions.
+n 2005-06, average faculty salaries at Washington's public four-year institutions were below the average salaries (and the salaries at the 75th percentile) of their established peer groups.